 Is This Program Right For You?

-*Students are required to take both classes during the summer* Syllabi can be found here.
+*Students are required to take both classes during the term* Syllabi can be found here

 Language Class Placement

 Arabic language class placement is determined by:

 - The results of a written placement exam taken upon arrival in Amman

 - The results of an interview conducted on site

 - The student's Arabic language ability as demonstrated in the Arabic language application essay

 AU Abroad offers summer language intensive AU Abroad Awards

 which are merit based scholarships up to $1500.
 Please note the AU Abroad Award application is separate from your AU Abroad application.
 CET offers scholarships between $500 - $2000

 that can be accessed once you begin a CET application.